 ABOUT ME

-I completed my Master of Science in research at the University of California, Santa Cruz in the mineral physics research group in spring of 2020, where I utilized my background in Earth science, physics, and chemistry to study the metastability of the amphibole mineral tremolite under pressures and temperatures relevant to conditions in the deep crust and upper mantle.
+I completed my Master of Science in research at the University of California, Santa Cruz in the mineral physics research group of Quentin Williams in the spring of 2020, where I utilized my background in Earth science, physics, and chemistry to study the metastability of the amphibole mineral tremolite under pressures and temperatures relevant to conditions in the deep crust and upper mantle.

 My research was focused on experimentally constraining the structural and thermodynamic properties of minerals using high-pressure apparatus—such as the diamond anvil cell—and high-energy methods of sample interrogation including lasers (Raman spectroscopy) and X-rays (X-ray diffraction) in order to quantify changes in the stability, structure, and bonding environment of amphiboles and better understand the dynamics of the planet we call home.